-- from exploiting such information in their own behalf or in behalf of others, directly or through an intermediary, by purchasing or selling the company's securities or financial products connected with the said issue. - from communicating the said information for purposes other than and for an activity other than the one in connection with which it is held.
+- from exploiting such information in their own behalf or in behalf of others, directly or through an intermediary, by purchasing or selling the Company's securities or financial products connected with the said issue. - from communicating the said information for purposes other than and for an activity other than the one in connection with which it is held.

-In addition to the above, directors must abstain from carrying-out any transaction on the company's shares, of whatever nature, during the 30-calendar days preceding the publication of quarterly, semi annual or annual results.
+In addition to the above, directors must abstain from carrying-out any transaction on the Company's shares, of whatever nature, during the 30-calendar days preceding the publication of quarterly, semiannual or annual results and until the day after the publication date.
 Such publications occur the last week of February, mid-May, the last week of July and mid-November.